Help Unlock History!

 - Correspondence Concerning Red Sox Players at the Boston Navy Yard.
 Transcribe this record.

 - Citation for Virginia Hallfor the Distinguished Service Cross Transcribe this record.

 - Fasting and Thanksgiving Proclamation, 3/20/1779.
 Transcribe this record.

 - Copy of the Protocol of Transfer of Alaska Territory from Russia to the United States Transcribe this record.

 - Gerald R. Ford's Notice of Separation from the U.S. Naval Service.
 Transcribe this record.

 - Ordinance for the Government of the Territory of the United States North-West of the River Ohio.
 Transcribe this record.

 - NEGOTIATING STRATEGY BERLIN - Germany Crisis, 9/16/19615.
 Transcribe this record.

-- Message of President William McKinley nominating Theodore Roosevelt to be Assistant Secretary of the Navy.
+- Message of President Abraham Lincoln nominating William H. Seward to be Secretary of State.
 Transcribe this record.